sugatoray/CodeSnippets/src/HowTo/howto_makefiles_related/howto_access_makefile_from_subdirectory.md

-# How to access a `Makefile` from a subdirectory of your project
+# Access a `Makefile` from a subdirectory of your project

 The following is a modification of the Makefile used in [`PyTorchLightning/lightning-bolts`][#gh-repo-lightning_bolts] repo on GitHub.